bakubonmo/Rec/README.md

 ## How to Start
-Firstly, Please download and put the dataset in the fold "data/datasetname/datanpy" <br>
-Secondly, Please run the file "train" to train the model <br>
+Please run the file "train" to train the model <br>
-Lastly, Please run the file "test" to test the model <br>
+Please run the file "test" to test the model <br>